-- An employee may be engaged to work on a part-time basis involving a regular pattern of hours which average less than 38 ordinary hours per week. - A part-time employee must be engaged for a minimum of 4 consecutive hours per shift.
-In order to meet their personal circumstances a part-time employee may request and the employer may agree to an engagement for no less than 3 consecutive hours per day or shift.
-The agreement reached must be recorded by the employer on the employee's time and wages record. - 10.3 Before commencing part-time employment, the employee and employer must agree in writing on: - (a) the hours to be worked by the employee, the days on which they will be worked and the starting and finishing times for the work; and - (b) the classification applying to the work to be performed in accordance with Schedule A-Classification Structure and Definitions. - 10.4 The terms of the agreement in clause 10.3 may be varied by consent in writing. - The employer must retain a copy of any agreement or variation made under clause 10.3 or 10.4 and provide a copy to the employee. - Except as otherwise provided in this award, a part-time employee must be paid for the hours agreed on in accordance with clauses 10.3 and 10.4. - 10.7 The terms of this award will apply pro rata to part-time employees on the basis that ordinary weekly hours for full-time employees are 38. - A part-time employee who is required by the employer to work in excess of the hours agreed under clauses 10.3 and 10.4 must be paid overtime in accordance with clause 31-Overtime.
+- (a) the hours to be worked by the employee, the days on which they will be worked and the starting and finishing times for the work; and - (b) the classification applying to the work to be performed in accordance with Schedule A-Classification Structure and Definitions. - 10.4 The terms of the agreement in clause 10.3 may be varied by consent in writing. - 10.5 The employer must retain a copy of any agreement or variation made under clause 10.3 or 10.4 and provide a copy to the employee. - Except as otherwise provided in this award, a part-time employee must be paid for the hours agreed on in accordance with clauses 10.3 and 10.4. - 10.7 The terms of this award will apply pro rata to part-time employees on the basis that ordinary weekly hours for full-time employees are 38. - A part-time employee who is required by the employer to work in excess of the hours agreed under clauses 10.3 and 10.4 must be paid overtime in accordance with clause 32-Overtime.